Even though most of us are spending the majority of our time at home, it’s still important to be physically active.

 What is functional fitness?
-It refers to exercise that helps you with everyday activities, like getting up off the floor, carrying heavy objects, and putting something up on a shelf.
+It refers to exercise that helps you with everyday activities, like:

-We’ve compiled 13 exercises below that will help improve functional fitness for adults of all ages.
+We’ve compiled 13 exercises below that’ll help improve functional fitness for adults of all ages.
 Complete five to six of these exercises three to four days per week for optimal results.

 - Bend your knees and start to squat down, pushing back into your hips, almost as if you’re about to sit in a chair.
 Raise your arms up in front of you as you go.